hyperledger/indy-plenum/docs/storage.md

   -   Domain Ledger (id is 1): Contains transactions related to the core application logic.
 Currently it contains NYM transactions.
 The `indy-node` codebase extends this ledger with other identity transactions.
   -   Config Ledger (id is 2): Contains transactions related to the configuration parameters for which the pool needs to agree, eg. if each node of the pool needs to use the value `5` for a config variable `x`, then this ledger should contain transaction specifying the value of `x` as `5`.
 The `indy-node` codebase extends this ledger with source code update transactions.
   - More ledgers can be added by plugins.
-- Each correct node should have exactly the same number of transactions for each ledger id.
+- Each correct node should have exactly the same transactions for each ledger id.
 - A ledger is associated with a [compact merkle tree](https://github.com/google/certificate-transparency/blob/master/python/ct/crypto/merkle.py).
   - Each new transaction is added to the ledger (log) and is also hashed (sha256) and this hash becomes a new leaf of the merkle tree which also results in a new merkle root.
 Thus for each transaction a merkle proof of presence, called `inclusion proof` or `audit_path` can be created by